dagster-io/dagster/docs/sections/api/apidocs/types.rst

 .. attribute:: Optional

     Use this type only for inputs and outputs, if the value can also be ``None``.
-For

     **Examples:**